roseengineering/rffilter/README.md

 For nodal and mesh filters (including crystal filters) the script will also print resonator group delays from Ness as well as resonator coupling bandwidths from Dishal.
-They will also be print if no filter frequency selection type is given.
+They will also be printed if no filter frequency selection type is given.

 # Library functions